jocamp11/BUS392-GroupProject/README.md

 # BUS392-GroupProject
-Group project for BUS 392 focusing on student academic success and dropout rates
+Group project for BUS 392 focusing on predicting student academic success and dropout rates